-Based solely on the Company's review of the copies of such forms it has received, the Company believes that all of its officers and Directors complied with all filing requirements applicable to them with respect to transactions during the fiscal year ended May 31, 2021.
+Based solely on the Company's review of the copies of such forms it has received, the Company believes that all of its officers and Directors complied with all filing requirements applicable to them with respect to transactions during the fiscal year ended May 31, 2022, except for (i) Mr. Andrews' Statement of Changes in Beneficial Ownership of Securities on Form 4 relating to an October 6, 2021 grant of shares of Common Stock, which was filed one business day late due to an administrative error, and (ii) Mr. Kinser's Initial Statement of Beneficial Ownership of Securities on Form 3, which was filed one business day late due to a delay in obtaining Mr. Kinser's filing credentials from the Commission.